puppetlabs-toy-chest/puppetlabs-azure/README.md

 }
 ```

-Note that when using _managed disks_ its not possible to set _vhd_ options any more as the feature takes care of these for you.
+When using _managed disks_ it's not possible to set _vhd_ options, the _managed disks_ feature takes care of these for you.

 #### Connecting to networks
-By default, all network objects created while provisioning an `azure_vm` will be created in the resource group you created the VM in.
-This works fine in basic environments where everthing you want to talk to on non-public addresses is within the same resource group but if you need to _plug in_ to a network in another resource group, you will need to specify these during VM creation to avoid creating your VM in a miniture DMZ where it can't reach any other networks.
+By default, while provisioning an `azure_vm` all network objects are created and saved to the same the resource group as the VM.
+This works for basic environments where everything you want to talk to on non-public addresses is within the same resource group.
+If you need to _plug in_ to a network in another resource group, specify the network objects to avoid creating your VM in a miniture DMZ where it can't reach other networks.

 To allow this functionality, `virtual_network_name`, `subnet_name` and
 `network_security_group_name` all allow the slashes to lookup the requested object in other resource groups.
 Note that `subnet_name` must also specify the virtual network if using this feature: